 All installers give you the option of selecting specific WebLogic Server subcomponents you wish to install.
 Depending on your needs, installing only the subcomponents you need can help you minimize run-time resource requirements, and potentially start-up times as well.

-The following sections describe each product component that can be installed:
+The following section describes each product component that can be installed.

 The WebLogic Server installation program gives a number of fine-grained options for selecting the specific software components you want to install.
 For example, a fully functional Java Enterprise Edition 5 (JEE 5) compliant "Core Application Server" is available as a separately installable component giving you a lightweight product option that can be downloaded quickly and that uses minimal disk space when installed.